-The Lean Research Group at Cal State East Bay aims at leading innovative research to serve industry members in their Lean journey.
-We strive to achieve this goal by intersecting innovative technology and mental health and wellness interventions with Lean techniques.
-We apply these solutions in real world situations through industry collaboration and partnership.
+The Lean Research Group at Cal State East Bay aimed at leading innovative research to serve industry members in their Lean journey.
+The group strived to achieve this goal by intersecting innovative technology and mental health and wellness interventions with Lean techniques.
+We applied these solutions in real world situations through industry collaboration and partnership.

 Promoting and Supporting Lean Journeys and Learning